Evovest/NeuroTreeModels.jl/docs/src/design.md

 - Address the shortcoming of traditional trees greediness: all node and leaves are learned simultaneously.
 It provides the ability to learn an optimal configuration across all the tree levels.
 The notion extent also to the collection of trees that are simultaneously learned.

 - Extend the notion of forest/bagging and boosting.
     - Although the predictions from the all the trees forming a NeuroTree operator are averaged, each of the tree prediction is tuned simultaneously.
-This is different from boosting (ex XGBoost) where each tree is learned sequentially and over the residual from previous trees.
+This is different from boosting (e.g. XGBoost) where each tree is learned sequentially and over the residual from previous trees.
 Also, unlike random forest and bagging, trees aren't learned in isolation but tuned collaboratively, resulting in predictions that account for all of the other tree predictions.

 - General operator compatible for composition.
     - Allows integration within Flux's Chain like other standard operators from NNLib.
 Composition is also illustrated through the built-in StackTree layer, a residual composition of multiple NeuroTree building blocks.